 The following steps will get you on your way to neighborhood preparedness:

 - Review the MYN Meeting Guide (link opens a PDF).
 A quick review will increase your comfort level with the idea of organizing your neighbors.
 The guide explains each step of the program.
 You can download the MYN packet here.
-Additional helpful documents here.
+Additional helpful documents can be found here.

 - Visit the Bainbridge Public Library to check out the MYN training DVD.
 It’s a short 20-minute video on how to conduct your own MYN party.

-- Contact the Emergency Coordinator Anne LeSage to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
+- Contact Ann Cook or Emergency Coordinator Anne LeSage to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
 If you live in a larger neighborhood, consider limiting the meeting to less than 20 homes.